diegopacheco/diegopacheco-architecture-library/src/properties/SCALABILITY.md

 # Scalability

-A good architect, produce good architecture.
+A good architect produces good architecture.
 Architecture is embedded in code.
 Good code is scalable code.

 Scalability is not only for systems, it's also for engineering teams.
 A good architecture allows teams to work in parallel without stepping on each other's toes.